nablang/nablang/doc/nabla/basic-syntax.md

 `a` in lambda capture is changed, but outside of lambda, `a` is not changed. compiler should generate warning: assigning local variable inside closure has no effect for the outside (lower warning level just warns the subroutine-in-lambda change, higher warning level warns lambda change)

-## shadow naming and variable scoping
+## Shadow naming and variable scoping

 shadow naming means the variable is in fact a different one than the original variable